MicrosoftDocs/office-docs-powershell/skype/skype-ps/skype/Set-CsEdgeServer.md

 # Set-CsEdgeServer

 ## SYNOPSIS
-**Below Content Applies To:** Lync Server 2010

-Modifies the property values for one or more Edge Servers.
-Edge Servers are used to provide connectivity between your internal network and the Internet.

-**Below Content Applies To:** Lync Server 2013, Skype for Business Server 2015

 Modifies the property values for one or more Edge Servers.
 Edge Servers are used to provide connectivity between your internal network and the Internet.
 This cmdlet was introduced in Lync Server 2010.

 ## SYNTAX